-I am a researcher (and currently grad student) in software systems; I have worked for many years with Margo Seltzer and now also with Stephen Chong.
+I am a researcher (and just-finished grad student) in software systems; I have worked for many years with Margo Seltzer and now also with Stephen Chong.
 I nominally work on operating systems but have lately been working on code synthesis and verification.
 In my other life I am a NetBSD committer, where I work on storage systems, kernel architecture, and other assorted things.

 My core mission is to save the world from bad software.
 This is a lost cause, but that's not a reason to give up.

 I also wrote and maintain OS/161, an instructional operating system long used in CS161 here and at a number of other schools.

 There's long list of other things I'd like to do if I could secure time and energy, ranging from tools of immediate broad utility to totally quixotic research kernels.
 The length of this list is a standing joke in some quarters, and because of that I mostly don't post half-finished stuff in public.

 Read C.J.
 Cherryh's The Pride of Chanur.